esferatec/ec-luart-widgetmanager/README.md

 WidgetManager:focus(name: string) -> none
 ```

-This function sets the focus to a specific widget by showing it.
-It takes a string name as a parameter.
-It first checks if the name is a string.
-If it is not, the function returns early.
-Otherwise, it shows the child widget with the given name by calling the show method on it.
+Sets the focus to a specific child widget.

 ## License